-There’s something about sinking your teeth into a soft, chewy, old-fashioned molasses cookie.
+There’s something about sinking your teeth into these Soft Molasses Cookies.
 It’s one of the simplest cookies to make – a great project for you and the grandkids – and the reward far surpasses the effort!

 With fall in the air, there’s nothing like the smell of cinnamon, ginger and cloves wafting from a warm oven.
 And with such a simple recipe, you can whip these up in a good hour, leaving you free for other things.

 This recipe for Soft Molasses Cookies is from one of my favorite go-to sources – the church cookbook.
 I find the recipes in church cookbooks are often tried-and-true, tweaked and refined to the nth degree, so that there’s very little risk of failure (as with so many of those Pinterest recipes!)
 This recipe produces two dozen, soft, chewy, flavorful cookies that will last for weeks in a sealed container.

 Molasses is the thick, dark syrup produced in the sugar-making process – just after the sugar crystals are formed and removed.
 It’s flavor is strong, but pleasant in baked things.
 It’s used often in many southern US recipes, especially in cakes, cookies, and pecan pie, but also in many popular BBQ sauces.

 Molasses imparts a warm flavor that is accented by the addition of ginger, cinammon and clove.

 When purchasing molasses, look for unsulphured, light molasses.
 This is the most common type, and it’s hard to go wrong with it.

 Our quality Ground Ginger is freshly ground weekly & is an ideal ingredient for most of… [More]

 These cookies store really well, so it’s easy to have them on hand all the time.
 And if they do happen to dry out – whirl them in a blender and use them for a pumpkin cheesecake base!